 What are the plastic alternatives from research?

 Now let's take a closer look at which material is actually capable of replacing plastic in a meaningful way.
-Because even the Plastic advantages we do not want to conceal.
-The suitable material must be similar to Lightweight, heat-insulating, heat-resistant, clean, flexible and, above all, inexpensive but also Natural and biodegradable be
+Because also the Plastic advantages we do not want to conceal.
+Indeed, the suitable material must be similar light, heat insulating, heat resistant, pure, flexible and above all cheap but also natural and biodegradable be

 Phew, not so easy, is it?
 Research currently holds out the prospect of the following plastic alternatives.